-Guinea pigs will happily eat almost anything that you give them, especially when it comes to fruit and vegetables.
+Guinea pigs will happily eat almost anything that you give them, especially when it comes to fruits and vegetables.
 Certain kinds of human foods are great for them, while others could potentially do them harm.

 In this article, we dig into the nutritional benefits and possible risks of your guinea pig eating raspberries and how to feed them this tasty fruit.